Delimited File Destination¶

 Say you need to import a text file that is comma delimited (commas separate the different fields that will be placed in adjacent cells).

-Use Null Text to specify a certain value that you don’t want in your data and want it to be replaced by a null value.
+Use Null Text to specify a certain value that you do not want in your data and want it to be replaced by a null value.

 Choose Append to File (If Exists) to append to an existing file or create a new file.
 Creating a new file will overwrite any existing file data.